ZKsync Gateway settlement layer

 : more info in ZKsync Gateway overview.

-- ZKsync Gateway configuration: the ZK Stack config file for the ZKsync Gateway, which contains relevant information of how the chain operates.
+- ZKsync Gateway configuration: the ZKsync Stack config file for the ZKsync Gateway, which contains relevant information of how the chain operates.

 This file can be found in the zksync-era repository.